 The Japanese fern tree, or Filicium decipiens, is a pleasant and graceful specimen whose small size makes it ideal for your yard or home landscape.
 The tree is most easily recognizable for its odd foliage – its leaves are long and thin and protrude from the stems in a fernlike manner, which gives the tree its common name.
 The name “Japanese fern tree” is actually a misnomer – F. decipiens is native to Africa and the Indian subcontinent, not Japan, and it’s not a fern.

 However, its fernlike leaves are packed together compactly, giving the tree a dense crown that provides good shade.
-The crown of the Japanese fern tree is spherical and symmetrical, and as the tree ages it steadily expands outward to achieve a wonderful shape.
+The crown of the Japanese fern tree is spherical and symmetrical, and as the tree ages, it steadily expands outward to achieve a wonderful shape.
 It also blooms small, inconspicuous white flowers.
-Though native to the East, this tree grows very well in tropical conditions because of its high needs for direct sunlight and warmth: it’s particularly popular in South Florida and will flourish in any area that approximates the tropical climate.
+Though native to the East, this tree grows very well in tropical conditions because of its high needs for direct sunlight and warmth: it’s particularly popular in South Florida and will flourish in an area that approximates the tropical climate.
 This is a fairly slow grower that doesn’t require trimming or much effort on your end: once planted in the right area, the Japanese fern tree will slowly expand over the years to a maximum of about 25 feet.
 Make sure not to plant it too close to any existing structures so its round crown has room to fully develop.

 - Light: Lots of direct sunlight is necessary for this tree to thrive.